opnfv/vineperf/docs/xtesting/index.rst

 Accessing the Results?
 ======================

-VSPERF automatically publishes the results to any OPNFV Testapi deployment.
+ViNePerf automatically publishes the results to any OPNFV Testapi deployment.
-User has to configure following two parameters in VSPERF.
+User has to configure following two parameters in ViNePerf.

 1. OPNFVPOD - The name of the pod.
 2. OPNFV_URL - The endpoint serving testapi.

 As Xtesting runs its own testapi, user should point to this (testapi endpoint of Xtesting) using the above two configuration.

-The above two configurations should be done wherever VSPERF is running (refer to the figure above)
+The above two configurations should be done wherever ViNePerf is running (refer to the figure above)

 NOTE: Before running the test, it would help if user can prepre the testapi of Xtesting (if needed).
 The preparation include setting up the following: